hunThubSpace/BB-BugBountyBash/README.md

 ---

 ### 3. **`bb_get_cert_subdomain`**
-The `bb_get_cert_subdomain` function extracts and lists unique subdomains from the SSL/TLS certificate of a specified domain or multiple domains read from standard input.
-It filters the output to display only the DNS entries, removes unnecessary text, and ensures that the results are sorted and unique, while suppressing error messages.
+Lists unique subdomains found in the DNS fields of SSL certificates for a given domain or list.

 ```sh
 bb_get_cert_subdomain() {